The purpose of cocktails is to change the mood from the formalness of your wedding ceremony to a much more relaxed social atmosphere.

 Dancing lasts between 3 to 4 hours, but can extend as late as the venue will allow.

 It’s always better to book extra time with the original contract as overtime is a higher rate.
 The typical break schedule is playing for 1 hour and breaking for 15 minutes.
-The band will provide break music.
+The band will provide break music with our high energy DJ.

-Quick Tip: To get all your guests dancing put your bar inside the ballroom instead of in another area.
+Quick Tip: To get all your guests dancing put your bar and/or sweet table inside the ballroom instead of in another area.

-Click Here to watch videos of our 10-Piece Orchestra Packing the Dance Floor at recent weddings, just as we’ll do at yours!
+CLICK HERE to watch videos of our 11-Piece Orchestra Packing the Dance Floor at recent weddings, just as we’ll do at yours!

-- 7 Piece Orchestra (Piano, Bass, Sax, Male and Female Vocalists, Guitar/Vocalist )
+- 8 Piece Orchestra (Piano, Bass, Sax, Male and Female Vocalists, Guitar/Vocalist and DJ )

-- 10 Piece Orchestra (Adds Trumpet, Trombone and 2nd Female Vocalist)
+- 11 Piece Orchestra (Adds Trumpet, Trombone and 2nd Female Vocalist and DJ)

 - Sinatra Vocalist Can be added to either ensemble

-The 10-Piece Orchestra is required for Saturday evening Weddings or scheduled between May-December.
+The 11-Piece Orchestra is required for Saturday evening Weddings or scheduled between May-December.